 Getting hold of tampons or sanitary towels upcountry can be impossible, though it is easy to buy them from any supermarket in the coastal resorts.
 If you are travelling upcountry it’s best to plan ahead and take a supply with you, remembering that when travelling in the tropics it is common for women to have heavier and more irregular periods than they would normally have at home.

 Any act of homosexuality is criminal in The Gambia.
-Male offenders currently risk a prison term of up to 14 years, female offenders a term of up to five years, and several recent presidential pronouncements suggest the laws governing homosexuality are likely to become more extreme in the future.
+Male offenders currently risk a prison term of up to 14 years, female offenders a term of up to five years.
 None of which means that homosexuality doesn’t exist in The Gambia; only that of necessity it is somewhat clandestine.
 Also that, setting aside the rights and wrongs of the matter, and at risk of stating the blindingly obvious, this clearly isn’t a destination suited to single travellers in search of anything approximating a gay scene, while homosexual couples who do visit the country should exercise maximum discretion.